 The next events are a series of fundraising lunches after church (about 12:00) on the first Sunday of each month.
 Come along and share food and fellowship and donate what you would otherwise have spent on lunch to a good cause.

-- 2nd December Bread and Soup
+- 2nd December Soup and Sweet

 - 6th January Hotpot dinner